Quick No Knead Whole Wheat Bread

 Instructions

-- Whisk together the flour, oats, salt, and yeast in a large bowl.
-Add water and honey, stirring with a wooden spoon or Danish Dough Hook until the ingredients are combined.
+- Making the Dough: Whisk together the flour, oats, salt, and yeast in a large bowl.
+Add water and honey, stirring with a wooden spoon or Danish Dough Hook, until the ingredients are combined.
 The dough will be very sticky.
-Cover with plastic wrap; let the dough rise in a warm place until covered with bubbles; about 4 hours.

 Placed the dough in an unlined loaf pan.
 Doh!
 Be sure to use parchment paper for your loaf pan, too!